Hemoglobin: Research history

 The role of hemoglobin in the blood was elucidated by French physiologist Claude Bernard.

-The name hemoglobin is derived from the words heme and globin, reflecting the fact that each subunit of hemoglobin is a globular protein with an embedded heme group.
+The name hemoglobin (or haemoglobin) is derived from the words heme (or haem) and globin, reflecting the fact that each subunit of hemoglobin is a globular protein with an embedded heme group.
 Each heme group contains one iron atom, that can bind one oxygen molecule through ion-induced dipole forces.
 The most common type of hemoglobin in mammals contains four such subunits.

 Genetics

-Hemoglobin consists of protein subunits (the globin molecules), and these proteins, in turn, are folded chains of a large number of different amino acids called polypeptides.
-The amino acid sequence of any polypeptide created by a cell is in turn determined by the stretches of DNA called genes.
-In all proteins, it is the amino acid sequence that determines the protein's chemical properties and function.
+Hemoglobin consists of protein subunits (globin molecules), which are polypeptides, long folded chains of specific amino acids which determine the protein's chemical properties and function.
+The amino acid sequence of any polypeptide is translated from a segment of DNA, the corresponding gene.